top of page

 ADOPTION TEAM

-Our adoption team works closely with the regional adoption agency (RAA) Adoption@ Heart, to match and place children with a plan of adoption.
+Our adoption team works closely with the regional adoption agency (RAA) , Where children are unable to remain at home and where alternative permanency arrangements are best for the child, our partners in Adoption@ Heart (our regional adoption agency) work hand in hand with us finding families and supporting the move.to match and place children with a plan of adoption.
 The service also provides adoption and special guardianship order support.

 The Children with Disabilities Team supports children and young people, aged from birth to 18 with,